National Federation Rules apply, except for the special rules listed below.

 2. 3 points for all shots taken from outside the three-point line.

-Games will consist of four 14 minute quarters with a three-minute halftime, with approximately three to five minutes in between games.
+Games will consist of two 18 minute halves with a three-minute halftime, with approximately three to five minutes in between games.
 If the score is tied at the end of the game, a two-minute overtime will be used immediately following the game.

 Teams keep their own score.
 (Please do this every time the ball is checked in to avoid disagreements)